ZOMAC: An Investment opportunity in areas affected by the armed conflict in Colombia27/06/2017

 The contributions made by the taxpayer may be used as an effective discount on the payment of up to 50% of Tax on income and complementary paid in the taxable year.
 The National Government will define a list of priority projects that can be financed through this mechanism with the hopes that corporations would be interested in the investment.

-In addition to the two main tax incentives, micro and small companies will be relieved from paying payroll taxes on the salary part of their workers that earn less than 10 (2,416 USD) Legal minimum wages.
+In addition to the two main tax incentives, micro and small companies will be relieved from paying payroll taxes on the salary part of their workers that earn less than 10 Legal monthly minimum wages (approx. 2,600 USD*).

 The company benefiting from the tax incentives must develop all its production process in the ZOMAC, and the resulting products must be sold and dispatched from the area, to other parts of the country or abroad.